 Today’s Indian woman juggles a career and family; she’s a mother, wife, in your case a successful author, a businesswoman, and so many other people rolled into one.
 Can you share some of the challenges you’ve faced while writing?

-Who are your favorite authors?
+Who are your favourite authors?
 Have you been inspired by any of them in particular?

 Elif Shafak, Agatha Christie, Jhumpa Lahiri, Paulo Coelho.
 Reading inspires in general.
 I have understood from my favourite authors and others that you definitely need a good plot and strong characters for a good book.